East Genomics

 This project aims to steer uptake of genomic testing, monitoring and driving targeted chemotherapy informed by genomic testing in the Biliary Tract Cancer management (BTC) pathway at Nottingham University Hospitals (NUH) NHS Trust.

-1. collect/audit the past 2-3 years of genomic data on BTC patients who received palliative chemotherapy,
+1. collected/audited the past 2-3 years of genomic data on BTC patients who received palliative chemotherapy,

-2. establish a standard regional BTC pathway to drive widespread adoption and acceptance of genomic testing among hepato-bilary (HPB) MDTs
+2. established a standard regional BTC pathway to drive widespread adoption and acceptance of genomic testing among hepato-bilary (HPB) MDTs

-3. disseminate information through organising a regional teaching event, and
+3. disseminated information through organising a regional teaching event.

-Biliary Tract Cancer, a rare cancer of unmet need with limited treatment options and dismal prognosis, poses significant challenges, and the NHS mission is to leverage cutting-edge genomics to tailor treatment strategies.
+Biliary Tract Cancer, a rare cancer of unmet need with limited treatment options and poor prognosis, poses significant challenges, and the NHS mission is to leverage cutting-edge genomics to tailor treatment strategies.

-Targeted therapies optimize efficacy and minimise side effects.
+Targeted therapies optimise efficacy and minimise side-effects.
 These tests are now done in-house at NUH.

 This project will be a transformative step towards precision medicine in BTC care, improving patient outcomes by integration of genomics into BTC management pathway.

-Our goal is to ensure regional HPB teams are committed to advancing cancer care and recognise the transformative potential of genomic testing in personalized medicine.
+Our goal was to ensure regional HPB teams are committed to advancing cancer care and recognise the transformative potential of genomic testing in personalised medicine.

 • Project Lead, Arvind Arora,